Review: Ghostbusters (2016)

 STARRING: Kate McKinnon, Kristen Wiig, Chris Hemsworth (Thor series)

 Reviewed by: Justin Rumenapp

-Who would have figured that a new Ghostbusters movie would a flash point in ongoing culture wars?
+Who would have figured that a new Ghostbusters movie would become a flash point in ongoing culture wars?
 Not only do some fans guard the original films as if they were sacred texts, there was also an outcry in some circles over the film's casting that was nothing more than sexist.
 You see, the Ghostbusters have bustlines this time.
 For all the tempests in the tea kettles, there remains one question: is the movie any good?

 A socially inept physics professor, named Erin Gilbert and played by Kristen Wiig, is up for tenure when a book she published years ago appears online.
 The book is a foray into the pseudoscience ghost hunting that could tank her chances of tenure.
 Her estranged co-writer Abby Yates, played by Melissa McCarthy, has restarted their old research and republished the tome online.
 Just as Erin finds Abby to ask her to take down the book, reports of increased ghost sightings appear across New York City.
 With some gear created by the wonderfully insane Jillian Holtzman, played by Kate McKinnon, the newly formed "Ghostbusters" join Patty Tolan, played by Leslie Jones, to search for the paranormal in the subway and across the city.
 It seems that someone has been trying to conjure increased ghost activity...